artikcloud/tutorial-js-mqttsample/README.md

-# MQTT JavaScript sample code
+# MQTT client sample code in JavaScript

-Sample JavaScript code sends messages to ARTIK Cloud MQTT endpoint.
+The sample code establishes a secure MQTT session with ARTIK Cloud, sends one message, and ends the session.

 ## Prerequisites
   - node